chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ## Overview

-Chef Automate users can manage their own display name, date/time format, and password.
-Select the user icon in the top navigation bar, and then select **Profile** from the drop-down menu.
+Chef Automate users can manage their display name, date/time format, and password.
+Select the user icon in the top navigation bar, and select **Profile** from the drop-down menu.

 {{< figure src="/images/automate/chef-automate-profile.png" alt="Profile Section in Chef Automate">}}

 Select **Profile** to view the details.
-The **Details** tab lets you update your _Display Name_ and the _Time Format_, whereas the **Reset Password** tab lets you update your password.
+The **Details** tab lets you update your _Display Name_ and the _Time Format_, whereas the **Reset Password** tab lets you edit your password.

 ### Change a Display Name